-A. Musical and Artistic Development
+A. Musical & Artistic Development

-7.1 Reproduce, notate, and transcribe musical
+7.1 Reproduce, notate, and transcribe musical responses of clients.

 7.4 Improvise in a variety of musical styles.

-7.7 Use different methods of musical analysis for client assessment and evaluation.
+7.6 Use different methods of musical analysis for client assessment and evaluation.

 7.9 Apply advanced musical skills in the clinical use of at least two of the following: keyboard, voice, guitar and/or percussion.